Prologue

 In my DevOps experience, you’ll be turned off in the same way.
 Far be it from me to offer an absolute version of deploying a Jekyll-generated site.

 In my situation, I chose to do it using Azure DevOps.
-The main reason is that at the time I created my organization on Azure DevOps, Microsoft was the only Git repository provider that allowed for private repositories.
+The main reason is that at the time I created my organisation on Azure DevOps, Microsoft was the only Git repository provider that allowed for private repositories.

-Principle of operation
+Principle of Operation

 In order to deploy a site, you also need the site’s sources.
 These are stored in a Git repository.
 From the repository, the sources are retrieved and processed by the Jekyll generator.
 Finally, the generated site is deployed on the appropriate environment.